What Is a Stroke?

 If any risk factors do exist despite a healthy lifestyle, you should go to your doctor for a regular health check.

-Click here for further information on stroke treatment options. (link to stroke therapy options)
+Click here for further information on stroke treatment options. (linked to stroke therapy options)